GGEMS/ggems/docs/Sphinx/v1.0/source/executable_program.rst

   ggems_manager.initialize()
   ggems_manager.run()

-The last step, exit GGEMS properly by cleaning OpenCL C++ singleton
+The last step, exit GGEMS properly by cleaning OpenCL:

 .. code-block:: python

   opencl_manager.clean()
+  exit()

 C++
 ===

 Building a project from scratch using GGEMS library in C++ is a little more difficult.
 A small example is given using CMake.

-First create your project folder (named 'my_project'), then inside it 'include' and 'src' folder can be created if your own classes are compiled with the GGEMS library.
+Create a project folder (named 'my_project' for instance), then 'include' and 'src' folder can be created if custom C++ classes are written.
 A file named 'main.cc' is created for this example and 'CMakeLists.txt' file is also created.
 At this stage, the folder structure is:

 .. code-block:: text